israkhan-ba/LearnJS/NEW/IN-DEPTH/Fundamental_of_JS.md

 > arr1 = [...arr1, ...arr2];
 >```

  Array.unshift is often used to insert an array of values at the start of an existing array.
+Without spread syntax this is done as:

 ### Function Expression